Tawfeeq2507/pes_asic_class/README.md

 + [Labs on Synth-Sim Mismatch for Blocking Statement](#labs-on-synth-sim-mismatch-for-blocking-statement)

 ## Tools Used:

 + **RISC-V GNU Toolchain**: A comprehensive set of tools for compiling and building software to run on RISC-V processors.
 + **RISC-V ISA Simulator**: A RISC-V simulator used for functional verification and testing of RISC-V code without needing actual hardware.
 + **RISC-V Proxy Kernel**: The RISC-V Proxy Kernel, a lightweight execution environment for running user-level applications on RISC-V processors.
++ **YOSYS**: Yosys is an open-source framework for Verilog RTL synthesis.
+It's widely used in digital design for converting high-level descriptions of a digital circuit into a gate-level representation.
+In other words, it helps in transforming a behavioral description (written in a language like Verilog) into a netlist, which is a detailed representation of the digital logic in terms of gates and their interconnections.

 # Day-1
 ## Introduction to Basic Keywords